About Kate Lawrence

 Like many people with a love of story, it was just there, from my earliest awareness.
-It began with the fairy and folk tales, then came the books.
+It began with fairy and folk tales, then came books, full of stories.

 As a teenager it was the ‘story’ songs I liked the most (and yes, that did mean country and western).